marko-js/marko/packages/marko/docs/body-content.md

 <${input.renderBody} number=1337 />
 ```

-These attribute values can be recieved as a [tag parameter](./syntax.md#parameters):
+These attribute values can be received as a [tag parameter](./syntax.md#parameters):

 ```marko
 <random-value|{ number }|>